245122749053/WM-Aitha-Likhitha-MVSR-Engineering-College/README.md

 Telemetry data is published to the MQTT broker.

-The backend ingests the data and stores it in a time-series database.
+The backend ingests the data and stores it in a time-series database (conceptual).

 A rule-based processing engine evaluates bin status.